-About 40 kilometers from Islamabad, on GT towards Attock, lies the famous Mughal Gardens.
-The garden is located near the old village of Wah at 33°48'05.0"N, 72°42'01.5"E. It is a vast garden and covers an area of at least 15 acres.
-The Mughals were very fond of gardens and during their long rule they laid out hundreds of gardens in the length and breadth of India.
-In addition to parks, even their tombs and sarais (inns) had vast gardens.
-In Pakistan, the most famous examples are the Shalimar garden, the tomb of Jehangir also known as Akbari sarai and the tomb of Noor Jehan.
-These all are beautiful examples of Mughal architecture and gardens.
-Many more gardens in and around Lahore have disappeared due to depredations of time, and now just some remnants of those glorious times can be seen around some old tombs.
+About 40 kilometers from Islamabad, on the GT Road towards Attock, lies the famous Mughal Gardens.
+The garden is located near the old village of Wah at 33°48'05.0"N, 72°42'01.5"E. It is a vast garden covering an area of at least 15 acres.
+The Mughals were very fond of gardens, and during their long rule they laid out hundreds across the length and breadth of India.
+In addition to parks, even their tombs and sarais (inns) were surrounded by gardens.
+In Pakistan, the most famous examples are the Shalimar Garden, the Tomb of Jahangir (also known as Akbari Sarai), and the Tomb of Noor Jehan.
+These are beautiful examples of Mughal architecture and landscaping.
+Many more gardens in and around Lahore have disappeared with the passage of time, and now only remnants of that glorious era can be seen near some old tombs.

-This elegant garden was constructed during the reign of Emperor Akbar.
-Raja Man Singh, the famous general of Emperor Akbar, stayed in this area from 1581 to 1586 to quell troubles on the northwestern border areas.
-During his stay, he built a garden at this place.
-A brook and a natural pond existed at this place and he constructed a small garden around this pond.
-A few years later Emperor Jehangir on his way to Kabul stayed here for three days in 1607 and fished in the pond.
-He liked the places and named it Wah, a word of appreciative exclamation.
+This elegant garden was first laid out during the reign of Emperor Akbar.
+Raja Man Singh, the famous general of Akbar, stayed in this area from 1581 to 1586 to quell unrest on the northwestern frontiers.
+During his stay, he built a small garden around a natural pond and brook that existed here.
+A few years later, Emperor Jahangir, on his way to Kabul, stayed here for three days in 1607.
+He fished in the pond, admired the place, and named it Wah, a word of appreciative exclamation.

-As you can see in the pictures below the pond is the main attraction of this garden.
-One one side of the garden are two baradaris or pavillions.
-The pond is surrounded by green lawn and beautiful plants and trees.
+As you can see in the pictures below, the pond remains the central attraction of this garden.
+On one side are two graceful baradaris (pavilions).
+The pond is surrounded by green lawns, flowering plants, and shady trees, adding to the serene and timeless beauty of the place.

-Indeed it was an important stop for the Mughals princes and officials and was famous as a “farood gah” or royal halting place.
-So it served as sarai (inn) as well as a pleasure garden.
-After the decline of the Mughals, the garden fell upon hard times and suffered badly during the Afghan and Sikh periods.
-During the British raj too, it was neglected.
-However, in the early 2000s archaeology department started taking interest in the preservation and restoration of this precious heritage, and excavations and repairs started.
-Now, these efforts have borne fruit and we have a beautiful garden to visit and enjoy.
-But I must add that more efforts are needed to keep the garden in a good condition.
+It was a very important stop for Mughal princes and officials and was famous as a farood gah or royal halting place.
+Thus, it served both as a sarai (inn) and a pleasure garden.
+After the decline of the Mughals, the garden fell upon hard times and suffered greatly during the Afghan and Sikh periods.
+During the British Raj, too, it was neglected.
+However, in the early 2000s, the Department of Archaeology began taking an interest in its preservation and restoration, initiating excavations and repairs.
+These efforts have now borne fruit, and today we have a beautiful garden to visit and enjoy.
+Still, more consistent efforts are needed to keep the garden in good condition.

 Tariq Amir